tmgthb/Autonomous-Agents/README.md

 [Kenton et al. (2021)](#languageagentdefinition) define the concept of Language Agent: " machine learning systems whose actions are restricted to give natural language text-output only, rather than controlling physical actuators which directly influence the world."

+Positive:
+- First paper definining LLM-based Agents
+- Language-based agents are exceptionally good way of controlling agents towards human perception, plans and objectives.

+Negative:
+- Text-only
+- The definition does not consider RL Agent / Autonomous Agent-aspects, such as environment, embodiment etc.

 ---